badr385/Threading/README.md

 Test it and it s working

-I started python in order to save time on my work, also becomes it s more satisfying to lunch a script instead of doing the same task for 1 hour.
+I started python in order to save time on my work, also because it s more interesting to launch a script instead of doing the same task for 1 hour, you don't feel stupid at all :).

-See u guys.
+I will try upload more contents.
+I usually work on cisco devices